forcepusher/forcepusher/README.md

 Useful models I've found so far that have any idea what they're doing and not dying while working:
 unsloth/gemma-4-31b-it@iq4_nl (for 24GB GPU, very reliable and heavy, have to use temp 0.5 and Q8_0 KV Cache)
-unsloth/gemma-4-31b-it@iq3_xxs (for 16GB GPU + 64GB RAM, starter option, have to use temp 0.5 and Q8_0 KV Cache)
+unsloth/gemma-4-31b-it@iq3_xxs (for 16GB GPU + 64GB RAM, starter option, same temp 0.5 and Q8_0 KV Cache)

 Models less than 26B are absolutely useless, don't hold your hopes high.
 Put `Always think with attention to details, but limit each thinking block to 10 paragraphs` in the rule or system prompt to avoid schizo thinking loops, or just use my [portable caveman](https://github.com/forcepusher/smol-caveman) prompt.